Seb9809/promptopia-app/README.md

 **Frontend:** The frontend of the Share Prompt App is built using React.js, Next.js, and Tailwind CSS.
 It provides an interactive user interface for creating, browsing, and interacting with prompts.

-**Backend:** The backend is powered by Node.js and Express.js, with MongoDB as the database using Mongoose for data modeling and management.
+**Backend:** The backend is powered by Node.js, with MongoDB as the database using Mongoose for data modeling and management.
 The backend handles API requests, authentication, and data storage.

 **Authentication:** User authentication is implemented using NextAuth.js, which provides easy integration with popular authentication providers like Google, Facebook, and Twitter.